 Background

-Each spring, on the first warm, rainy night of the season, amphibians emerge from their underground over-wintering locations to travel to vernal breeding pools where they mate and lay eggs.
-Thousands of salamanders and frogs move across the landscape at this time.
-In New Hampshire, pioneered by the Harris Center for Conservation Education, volunteers provide safe crossings for thousands of amphibians throughout the state.
+Each spring, during the early, warm, rainy nights of the season, amphibians emerge from their underground over-wintering locations to travel to vernal breeding pools where they mate and lay eggs.
+Tens of thousands of salamanders and frogs move across the landscape at this time and unfortunately, many of them are struck by vehicles.
+In New Hampshire, pioneered by the Harris Center for Conservation Education, volunteers provide safe road crossings for thousands of amphibians throughout the state.
+When the conditions align perfectly (many warm days and nights followed by a rain event), this is referred to as a "Big Night".

-"Big Night" is when volunteers work to safely move these traveling amphibians across the road.
-If you are unable to help move amphibians, one of the most beneficial things you can do is to avoid driving during these warm, rainy, early spring evenings.
-"Big Nights" typically occur in early April, but information on the likelihood of amphibian movement on any given spring night can be found here.
+"Big Night" is therefore the name of the event(s) when volunteers work to safely move these traveling amphibians across the road.
+If you are unable to help move amphibians, one of the most beneficial things you can do is to avoid driving during these early, rainy spring evenings.
+"Big Nights" typically occur in early April but vary depending on where you are in the state.

 2025 Information